ccf-2012/seedcross/README.md

 ## Plans
 * Scheduler to run the task periodically
-* Seperate tracker to search for different media
+* Seperate tracker to search different media
 * Hardlink tweaks of file/folder to get more crossed.
-* Open to you Dai-lo(s) suggestions.
+* Open to you Dai-lo's suggestions.

 ## Acknowledgement